 Check your dates.
-Expired sunscreen, or sunscreen that has passed the 'best by' date on the bottle, will not protect you from the sun's radiation as well as sunscreen that is within it's effective date.
-However, keep in mind that sunscreen is designed to last for a few years, so even if your bottle is the same one that you had at the beach last year, as long as it hasn't changed color or consistency and it's not expired or bad-smelling, it should be okay to use.
+Expired sunscreen (or sunscreen that has passed the 'best by' date on the bottle) will not protect you from the sun's radiation as well as sunscreen that is within its effective date.
+However, keep in mind that sunscreen is designed to last for a few years, so even if your bottle is the same one you had at the beach last year, as long as it hasn't changed color or consistency and it's not expired or bad-smelling, it should be okay to use.
 Use your best judgement and if in doubt, buy some new stuff to stick in your beach bag.

 Decide your method.
 Which type of sunscreen is better - aerosol or lotion?
 Is there a clear winner?
 Does it even matter?

-These questions have been muttered from the lips of sunscreen-buying beach-goers for years.
+These questions have been muttered by sunscreen-buying beach-goers for years.
 The general debate tends to revolve around certain themes: environmental concerns, ingredients, and level of effectiveness being just a few.
 While all of these are valid and important points of conversation, when it comes to your day at Sunset Beach, we think that the "best" sunscreen is simply the one that you and your family will use to protect yourselves from the harmful effects of the sun's radiation.